November 8, 2024

 The Ultimate Fall Foliage Guide for Binghamton and Beyond

 Fall is upon us—one of the most beautiful seasons in Binghamton.
 The valleys and hills of Binghamton and the surrounding area are a perfect location to enjoy the foliage.
-But when is the best time to see the leaves change?
+This year, leaves should be at their peak color by Oct.
+14.

 A wet summer, as long as it’s not too wet, will allow trees to keep absorbing water, keeping them green for longer and pushing their “peak color” to later in October.
 Horvath stressed that predictions are never perfect, but certainly don’t wait until the trees are bare.
 As a regular roadtripper around Upstate New York, here are a few places where you can experience the beauty of fall to the fullest.